Wood Rot: Identify, Causes, Repair, and Prevention

 It’s similar to the scent of damp soil, old books, or mildewed fabric, and it’s often the first warning sign homeowners notice before seeing visible damage.

-Wood rotting causes noticeable color changes as fungi break down the wood’s internal structure.
+Wood rot causes noticeable color changes as fungi break down the wood’s internal structure.

 These color shifts indicate active fungal growth and help us quickly identify the type and extent of decay during inspections